-" The service is adequately insured, evidenced by a current certificate of insurance relevant to the type of service being operated.
+A childminder ensures that the childminding service is adequately insured, evidenced by a current certificate of insurance.

-105. Insurance cover
+79. Insurance cover

-- " The service's insurance includes the following, where appropriate: - · public liability insurance; - insurance against fire and theft; - · buildings insurance; - insurance for outings undertaken as part of the service provision; - motor insurance cover for vehicles used by the service to transport children; - any other insurance requirements depending on the services provided as identified by the registered provider or the Inspectorate.
+- " The service's insurance includes the following, where appropriate: - public liability insurance; - insurance against fire and theft; - buildings insurance; - insurance for outings undertaken as part of the service provision; - motor insurance cover for vehicles used by the service to transport children; - any other insurance requirements depending on the services provided as identified by the childminder or the Inspectorate.

-106. Insurance certificate
+80. Insurance certificate

-- " The insurance certificate for the service is available and in date on inspection. - " The information provided on the relevant insurance certificate includes: - the contact details for the insurance provider: - the name and address of the service insured; - the categories of insurance cover for the service; - the number of children covered by insurance within the service; - the start date and end date of current insurance cover. - The number of children in the service at any time does not exceed the number for which the insurance is provided. - " Any vehicle used to transport children is appropriately insured for the purpose.
-Details of all relevant vehicle insurance policies and certificates are kept by the service.
+- " The insurance certificate for the childminding service is available and in date on inspection. - " The information provided on the relevant insurance certificate includes: - the contact details for the insurance provider; - the name and address of the childminding service insured; - the categories of insurance cover for the childminding service; - the number of children covered by insurance within the childminding service; - the start date and end date of current insurance cover. - " The number of children in the childminding service at any time does not exceed the number for which the insurance is provided. - " Any vehicle used to transport children is appropriately insured for the purpose.
+Details of all relevant vehicle insurance policies and certificates are kept by the childminder.